bombaywalla/hax/README.md

 An example application that implements the server-side of the front-end application `hix`.

-Mostly for me to learn re-frame.
+Mostly for me to learn re-frame and integrant.

 ## Installation